We Are Shaping the Future of Public Health

 Through community engagement projects, innovation and research, students and faculty are engaged in partnerships or projects in nearly every county in West Virginia.
 Research and service efforts focus on contemporary issues associated with injury and disease prevention, elimination of health disparities and policy solutions.

-The WVU School of Public Health is fully accredited by the Council on Education for Public Health.
-The only accredited public health program in the state, the School is home to undergraduate and graduate programs in various public health disciplines at the BS, MPH, MHA, MS and PhD levels.
+The WVU School of Public Health is fully accredited by the Council on Education for Public Health and, as the only fully accredited public health school in the state, is home to undergraduate and graduate programs in various public health disciplines at the BS, MPH, MHA, MS and PhD levels, as well as two residency programs and certificate programs.

 The School’s resources and capacity for research, innovation, discovery and partnerships make WVU a foundational choice for a career in public health practice and academia.
 Our groundbreaking research and outreach programs help solve complex problems with local impact and global significance.